Drawing: Carol Prud’homme Davis*

 Students at seven colleges are studying and presenting excerpts of Rooms this year, and no two schools produced the piece the same way.
 In attendance at the symposium will be members of each college, including Kansas State University, Loyola University Chicago, CSU Fullerton, Williams College, College of Southern Idaho, Kanopy Dance, and Ailey/Fordham.

-Panelists will also include film makers from the colleges, creators of virtual Rooms performances.
-The event will incorporate a collage from the videos made this fall.
+Panelists also included film makers from the colleges, creators of virtual Rooms performances.
+The event incorporated a collage from the videos made this fall.

 Neil Baldwin, PhD, is Critic in Residence at The Blended Campus, Professor Emeritus of Theatre & Dance in the College of the Arts at Montclair State University, and the author of Martha Graham: When Dance Became Modern, forthcoming from Alfred A. Knopf, Inc.